jvdevlab/amazon-dynamodb-react-axios/README.md

 ## Blog Post

-:scroll: A more detailed description of this project and a code walk-through can be found on my [blog](https://jvdevlab.com/blog/aws/dynamodb/react-axios).
+:scroll: See this [blog post](https://jvdevlab.com/blog/aws/dynamodb/react-axios) for more details about this project.

 ## Description